-The following are some interesting links to websites and videos dealing with mankind and our relationship to the Earth and the Universe.
-Simply click on the PLAY VIDEO button or GO TO WEBSITE button.
+The following are some interesting links to websites, documents, and videos dealing with mankind and our relationship to the Earth and the universe.
+Simply click on the PLAY VIDEO or OPEN DOCUMENT button on the right of the description.

 This is an incredible short video of photos taken from the Hubble telescope.
 The telescope was directed at a blank spot in space, or what appeared to be so and by taking a number of snap shots over many days a video was created.
 When watching it you feel as if you are moving through space watching the galaxies and stars go by.